 Students who qualify for Dual Enrollment may take certain college classes from specified institutions within the Florida Postsecondary Articulation Agreement and receive high school and college credit.
-These classes have no tuition fees and books are provided free of charge.
+These classes have no tuition fees, and books are provided free of charge.
 This includes home school students who enroll through Clay Virtual Academy.
 Please contact your high school counseling office for eligibility requirements and specific information.
 These courses may be taken either on or off the high school campus for credit.
 Courses taken on the college campus may be taken during the day or evening.
-Students may be released for the courses from the high school campus since these courses would be considered part of their daily schedule.
+Students may be released from the high school campus for the courses since these courses would be considered part of their daily schedule.
 Dual Enrollment courses will not be combined with any other course.
-Students enrolled in any Dual Enrollment course information and progress.
+Students enrolled in any Dual Enrollment course are subject to the college's FERPA requirements, which limit the parent's access to the student's course information and progress.
 Contact your high school counselor or designated dual enrollment coordinator for more information.